16charan08/Police-dept-incident-analysis/README.md

 By giving url of certain incident file here it will fetch all incidents and will store in 'normanpd.db' database

 #### project0--p0.py
+The p0.py file contains the methods to download PDF, extract data, create a database, insert data into database and retrieve nature of incidents by its occurance. \